 This qualification demonstrates that you have attained the necessary academic and practical skills to be a homeopathic practitioner and enables you to begin your own homeopathy practice.

-You’ll also be able to register with one of the professional registering organisations as CHE is fully accredited by the Society of Homeopaths, the Alliance of Registered Homeopaths and the Homeopathic Medical Association – the main organisations which recognise UK homeopathy courses.
+You’ll also be able to register with one of the professional registering organisations as such as the Alliance of Registered Homeopaths and the Homeopathic Medical Association – professional organisations which recognise UK homeopathy courses.

 Fees and Funding

-We believe that cost shouldn’t be a barrier for you to gain professional homeopathy training, which is why there are several ways for you to finance the cost of this course.
+We believe that cost shouldn’t be a barrier for you to gain professional homeopathy training, which is why there are different ways for you to finance the cost of this course.
 You can find all the information on fees and finance by contacting the office at the email [email protected]meopathy.com.

 People of all ages and backgrounds are welcome to apply for the part-time Practitioner course.
 Our current students have a variety of qualifications, some already have a degree, some are practitioners in other fields and others have started out with no formal qualifications.

 What they all have in common is a passion for helping others and the motivation to become a practising homeopath.
 As long as you share the same passion, motivation and are over 18 we welcome your application.